Fox News Heirs ‘Despise The Viewers They Exploit,’ Alleges Conservative Columnist

 An even larger crisis was the decision for the Fox election analysts to call the state of Arizona for Joe Biden shortly after polls closed on November 3.
 Though Biden eventually won the state, some pollsters later claimed that the call had been made too hastily and that Fox should have retracted the call, per Newsweek.

-As a result, ratings have slowly been falling at the station as conservative viewers have begun to shift to channels like Newsmaxx and One America News Network.
+As a result, ratings have slowly been falling at the station as conservative viewers have begun to shift to channels like Newsmax and One America News Network.

 As was previously reported by The Inquisitr, Fox saw sharply declining ratings shortly after November 3.
 Lachlan Murdoch warned investors that there would likely be a drop in viewership, but insisted that he believed that Fox would retain its dominance in network share even if the numbers fell.